With very attractive podcast cover art, you may boost your number of downloads very quickly.

 There are lots and lots of free options that you can use to create great podcast cover art.

-You can also create logos on these sites that you can then out into your podcast cover art if you’re really feeling creative.
+You can also create logos on these sites, that you can then put into your podcast cover art if you’re feeling really creative.

 If you want to edit and modify an image, Photoshop remains the unquestionable master whether you want to create your own cover, crop a photo, edit an existing photo, etc.